Melt inclusion: Vapor Bubbles

 Animation of a melt inclusion viewed in transmitted light.

 The presence of a vapor bubble adds an additional component for analysis given that the vapor bubble could contain a significant proportion of the H_{2}O and CO_{2} originally in the melt sampled by the melt inclusion.
-If the vapor bubble is composed primarily of CO_{2}, Raman spectroscopy can be used to determine the density of CO_{2} present.
+If the vapor bubble is composed primarily of CO_{2}, Raman spectroscopy can be used to determine the density of CO_{2} present or experimental rehomogenization can dissolve the CO_{2} in vapor back to the melt.

 Major, minor and trace element concentrations

 Major and minor element concentrations are generally determined using EPMA and common element compositions include Si, Ti, Al, Cr, Fe, Mn, Mg, Ca, Ni, Na, K, P, Cl, F and S. Knowledge of the oxide concentrations related to these major and minor elements can help to determine the composition of the parental magma, the melt inclusion and the phenocryst hosts.

 Trace element concentrations can be measured by SIMS analysis with resolution in some cases as low as 1 ppm.
 LA-ICPMS analyses can also be used to determine trace element concentrations, however lower resolution compared to SIMS does not provide determination of concentrations as low as 1 ppm.